 Burning of Zozobra | Major Events in Santa Fe New Mexico | Things to do in Santa Fe | SantaFe.com

-Every year, The Kiwanis Club of Santa Fe says goodbye to summer with the Burning of Zozobra, a 50-foot high marionette signifying the darkness and despair created within the City Different, due to all the nefarious and woeful deeds done throughout the year.
-For almost a century, this unique cultural event has drawn families and friends from near and far, to watch as evil is vanquished for another year during this one-of-a-kind Labor Day pageant.
-The 99th Burning of Will Shuster’s Zozobra takes place at Fort Marcy Park, Friday, August 30, 2024, from 4 – 9 p.m.
+For one hundred years, this unique cultural event has drawn families and friends from near and far, to watch as evil is vanquished for another year during this one-of-a-kind Labor Day pageant.
+The 100th Burning of Will Shuster’s Zozobra takes place at Fort Marcy Park, on Friday, August 30, 2024, starting at 4 p.m.

 A (Very) Brief History of Zozobra